decentralized-identity/ion/install-guide.md

 npm run build
 ```

-> NOTE: You must rerun `npm run build` every time a configuration JSON file is modified.
+> NOTE: You **must rerun `npm run build`** every time a configuration JSON file is modified.

 ## 6. Run ION Bitcoin microservice

+Update the paths below to where you editted and saved the config files from the previous step.
 ```
+ION_BITCOIN_CONFIG_FILE_PATH=/etc/ion/testnet-bitcoin-config.json
+ION_BITCOIN_VERSIONING_CONFIG_FILE_PATH=/etc/ion/testnet-bitcoin-versioning.json
 npm run bitcoin
 ```

-This service will fail to start until your Bitcoin Core client has blocks past the ION genesis block.
+> NOTE: This service will fail to start until your Bitcoin Core client has blocks past the ION genesis block.
 Please wait and try again later if this happens.

 ## 7. Run ION core service